fortrabbit/blog/headless-and-reactive.md

 How to structure the code, setup local development and finally deploy to a public host?

-**Monorepo:** the frontend and the backend code.
+- **Monorepo:** the frontend and the backend code.
 This is easier to share and demo.
-The [Craft CMS Nuxt starter](https://github.com/craftcms/starter-nuxt) is a good example.
+The [Craft CMS Nuxt starter](https://github.com/craftcms/starter-nuxt) is an example.

-**Polyrepo:** Frontend and backend code are in different repos.
+- **Polyrepo:** Frontend and backend code are in different repos.
 For larger teams, separated code bases might be interesting.

 ## 3 - Coupled